joone/MSEdgeExplainers/DelayedMessages/explainer.md

 #### `PerformanceDelayedMessageTiming.blockedDuration`

-Returns a `DOMHighResTimeStamp` representing the duration a dispatched `postMessage` waited in the message queue of the receiving context *after* `sentTime` and *before* `processingStart`.
+Returns a `DOMHighResTimeStamp` representing the duration a dispatched `postMessage` waited in the task queue of the receiving context *after* `sentTime` and *before* `processingStart`.
 It is calculated as `processingStart - sentTime`.

 #### `PerformanceDelayedMessageTiming.serialization`